 Time Limit.
 The time limit to complete the program is five terms.

-GPA Requirements.
-Candidates must complete 15 credits, with a 3.00 cumulative grade point average (GPA) based on a minimum of six credits.
-Students whose GPA falls below 3.00 are considered to be on academic probation during the following review period.
+Program Specific Requirements.
+Candidates must complete 15 credits, with a 3.00 assessment grade point average (AGPA) based on a minimum of six credits.

 Graduation Requirement.
 In order to graduate, students must have a minimum cumulative GPA of 3.00.